Are Bonds or Dividend Stocks the Better Income Strategy For Retirement?

 The Bottom Line

 You don’t have to choose either/or — there is magic in combining both into a balanced portfolio.
+You can also add some Master Limited Partnerships (MLPs), Real Estate Income Trusts (REITs), Business Development Companies (BDCs), preferred stock, and other types of assets for even greater diversification and income streams.
 A thoughtful mix of stable bond income and growing dividend income (plus some growth stocks) can give you a smooth cash flow today and a growing income stream that can survive decades of inflation.
-You can also add some Master Limited Partnerships, Real Estate Income Trusts, preferred stock, and other types of assets for even greater diversification and income streams.
+Total return (price appreciation + dividend/interest income) is ultimately what matters most in enabling your portfolio to survive for 30+ years in retirement.

 Ready to design a blended portfolio that maximizes stability and growth for your retirement?